inasafe/inasafe-doc/docs/source/training/beginner/osm/104-using-gps.rst

 around the Earth.
 By receiving these signals from the satellites, a GPS is able to calculate your exact location on the planet.
 It records this location in coordinates, which are two long numbers.
-One number tells you how far East or West you are - this is called longitude.
-The second number tells you how far North or South you are - this is called latitude.
+One number tells you how far East or West you are - this is called **longitude**.
+The second number tells you how far North or South you are - this is called **latitude**.
 Every place on Earth has unique geographic coordinates.

 For example: -8.639298 Latitude, 116.311607 Longitude is a location in Lombok, Indonesia.

 .. image:: /static/training/beginner/osm/image34.*
+   :align: center
    *Google Earth software, showing coordinates of a place in Lombok, Indonesia.*

 .. image:: /static/training/beginner/osm/image35.*
+   :align: center
    *Garmin eTrex Vista HCx*

 **2. Turn on the GPS**

 - Before you turn on your GPS, go outside where you have a clear view of the sky.
-Because the GPS determines your location by receiving signals from satellites, it won’t work indoors.
+Because the GPS determines your location by receiving signals from satellites, **it won’t work indoors**.
-- On the right side of your GPS, press and hold the Power button.
+- On the right side of your GPS, press and hold the :guilabel:`Power` button.
   The GPS will start, and it will show you the Satellites page.
 You should see something like the image below.
 Your GPS is looking for satellite signals.
   When it has connected to three or more satellites, it will have your location.

 .. image:: /static/training/beginner/osm/image36.*
+   :align: center

-- Once your location is determined, the Satellite screen will disappear and you will see the main menu.
+- Once your location is determined, the :guilabel:`Satellite` screen will disappear and you will see the :guilabel:`Main Menu`.

 .. image:: /static/training/beginner/osm/image37.*
+   :align: center

 **3. GPS Setting**

 *3.1.
 GPS mode settings*

-- Access the Setup menu on the Main Menu by using the Page button.
-Then go to the System.
+- Access the :guilabel:`Setup` menu on the :guilabel:`Main Menu` by using the :guilabel:`Page` button.
+Then go to the :guilabel:`System`.

 .. image:: /static/training/beginner/osm/image38.*
+   :align: center

 .. image:: /static/training/beginner/osm/image39.*
+   :align: center

-- In the System menu you can find some of the settings are as follows:
+- In the :guilabel:`System` menu you can find some of the settings are as
+  follows:

 a) GPS: regulate how the GPS sensor work.
 Choose the "Normal" option.
 The device captures only the signals from the GPS satellites.
 But your